ARTICLE CATEGORIES

 By far, the #1 most common question I get from the folks who get my weekly newsletters or who took our essential oils class or follow me on Facebook is which essential oil brand I recommend.

 Don’t get me wrong, I really can’t fault anyone for thinking this.
-We live in such a capitalist-driven society where we have been trained to believe that the competition is never as good as the “real deal.”
-Not to mention, networking marketing companies have done an exceptionally thorough job reshaping the way that people view oils.
-The “brand wars” have reached fever pitch at this point, and people will swear on their death bed that their brand sells the only pure oils on the market and all others are contaminated!
+We live in such a capitalist-driven society where we have been trained to believe that competition is never as good as the “real deal.”
+Not to mention, network marketing companies have done an exceptionally thorough job reshaping the way that people view oils.
+The “brand wars” have reached a fever pitch at this point, and people will swear on their deathbeds that their brand sells the only pure oils on the market and all others are contaminated!

 Literally, there is no lack of testimonials out there, and I personally know people who swear essential oils saved their lives.
 I’m not talking about bloggers out there who use their “story” to sell oils.
 No, I’m talking about real people with real testimonials about real essential oils!
 This is why it’s so important to know where to buy essential oils.